How SMEs can combat mental health discrimination & stigma

 Discrimination is the term used to describe unfair treatment of another based on prejudice, character traits or differences.

 But what about mental health discrimination at work?
-In this blog, we look at what counts as mental health discrimination and what constitutes having a disability under the Equality Act 2010.
+In this blog, we look at what mental health discrimination is, along with how SMEs can lead the way in reducing mental health stigma.

 What is mental health discrimination at work?